bryanlopezrr/cpp_project/README.md

 The following **required** functionality is completed:

 - [ ] User can add a new member to the program.
-- [ ] The program will read in members from text file and their corresponding payments
+- [ ] The program will read in members from a database and their corresponding payments
 - [ ] User can remove a member from the program
-- [ ] The program will save members and their corresponding files into a text file
+- [ ] The program will save members and their corresponding files into a database
 - [ ] The program calculates total amount paid from all members
 - [ ] User can validate all the money left to pay

 ## Instructions to run the program

 - Navigate to file location
-- Compile the program using : g++ nameofFile.cpp
+- Compile the program using : g++ 'nameofFile'.cpp
 - Run the program by executing ./a.out

 The following **bonus** features are implemented: